 - 1. Something you know (your password) - 2.
-Something you have - SMS stands for Shurt message service with security for Shurt messaging - When you enable SMS-based 2-factor authentication, the service will send your mobile phone number a text message containing a one-time code whenever you sign in from a new device - If someone has your username and password for the related account, Mthey cannot/sign/into/your account without access to your text messages MIS 4596
+Something you have (Your mobile device with security code) - SMS stands for Short Message Service, the most widely used type of text messaging - When you enable SMS-based 2-factor authentication, the service will send your mobile phone number a text message containing a one-time code whenever you sign in from a new device - If someone has your username and password for the related account, they cannot sign into your account without access to your text messages

-Google

 2-Step Verification

 This extra step shows it's really you trying to sign in

 2-Step Verification

+A text message with a 6-digit verification code was just sent to (•••) •••-••••

-Enter the code
+L Enter the code

-G-
+- 1

+Carela

-~ 28 again on this computer
+Don't ask again on this compute ľ